s-munro/easyscore/README.md

     - Home.js form button pushes history to '/search'
     - searchUrl, isLoading, errorText, courses global state set with redux
     - Home form submit updates searchUrl global state, pushes user to search results page (/search/:axiosUrl (same as searchUrl))
-      - ** Search results page uses :axiosUrl param to make the axios call, does not use global state ** Done so that users can bookmark the search page or use it as history, since state won't persist after they leave the site.
+      - ** Search results page uses :axiosUrl param to make the axios call, does not use global state ** Done so that users can bookmark the search page or use it as history and still have results load; state wont persist after leaving site so shouldn't base axios call off of the state.